balupeddireddy08/FastAPI-for-AI-Projects/async/README.md

         return StreamingResponse(event_generator(), media_type="text/event-stream")
     ```
--   **Try it**: Watch the "Live System Monitor" on the homepage.
-It receives a new update from the server every second.
+-   **Try it**: Watch the "Live Order Tracker" on the homepage after placing an order.
+It receives a new update from the server every few seconds.

-### 5. WebSockets: The Phone Call
+### 5. WebSockets: The Phone Call / Support Chat
 -   **Analogy**: Unlike the one-way news ticker, a phone call is a two-way street.
 Both people can talk and listen at any time.
 This is what WebSockets enable.
 -   **Concept**: WebSockets provide a persistent, two-way communication channel between the client and server, perfect for real-time chat.
 -   **Code Block**: